michellab/BioSimSpaceTutorials/02_steered_md/01_setup_sMD.md

 restraint_4 = BSS.Metadynamics.Restraint(0*nm, 0)
 ```

-In this scenario, we will be using a 3500 $kJ mol^{-1}$ force constant and our target RMSD value is 0 (as close as possible to the target structure).
+In this scenario, we will be using a 3500 kJ mol<sup>-1</sup> force constant and our target RMSD value is 0 (as close as possible to the target structure).
 These schedule steps and restraints are used to create a steering protocol.

 ```python
 protocol = BSS.Protocol.Steering(rmsd_cv, [start, apply_force, steer, relax], [restraint_1, restraint_2, restraint_3, restraint_4], runtime=152*BSS.Units.Time.nanosecond)